stuartpb/petlogs/petlog-stukilla.md

 having set all this up I ran `npm install -g nodemcu-tool`

+## 2017-12-04

+installed pip and did `pip install esptool --user`, which created and uses `~/.local`, and makes sense, so I'm redoing the `./npm-global` stuff I set up the other day to use `~/.local` instead

 ## asked questions

 ### why is my video performance so bad?